Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 Based on this decomposition, it is possible to re-write the bivariate mutual information in terms of partial entropy atoms:

 This formulation reveals that the Shannon mutual information can be thought of as the difference between the redundant and synergistic entropies.
 The exact interpretation of this is difficult, and hinges on what ``redundant" and ``synergistic" entropy is taken to mean.
-Ince argued that this showed that mutual information conflated the ``true" redundancy and the synergy and prompted a ``corrected" mutual information $I^C(X;Y) = I(X;Y) + H_{\partial}(\{X,Y\})$, although it remains unclear how to interpret this value.
+Ince argued that this showed that mutual information obscured the ``true" redundancy ($H_{\partial}(\{X_1\}\{X_2\})$) with the higher-order synergistic entropy and prompted a ``corrected" mutual information $I^C(X;Y) = I(X;Y) + H_{\partial}(\{X,Y\})$, although it remains unclear how to interpret this value.

 The structure of even bivariate mutual information becomes even more complex as the context in which is exists expands.
 For example, consider the case of three variables $X_1$, $X_2$, and $X_3$.
 Following the logic above, it is possible to decompose the bivariate mutual information between two ($I(X_1,X_2)$) into a set of partial entropy atoms that, crucially, can involve redundant and synergistic interactions with the third variable.